espressif/vscode-esp-idf-extension/docs/tutorial/install.md

 13. Now that the extension setup is finally done, check the [basic use](./basic_use.md) to learn how to use the SDK Configuration editor, build, flash and monitor your Espressif device.

   > **NOTE**: Visual Studio Code has many places where to set configuration settings.
 This extension uses the `idf.saveScope` configuration setting to determine where to save settings, Global (User Settings), Workspace and WorkspaceFolder.
 Please review [vscode settings precedence](https://code.visualstudio.com/docs/getstarted/settings#_settings-precedence).

-# Troubleshooting

-If something went wrong during the install please check for any error on one of these:

-1. In Visual Studio Code select menu "View" -> Output -> ESP-IDF (or other related output like SDK Configuration Editor, OpenOCD, Debug Adapter, etc.)
-2. Use the `ESP-IDF: Doctor command` to generate a report of your configuration and it will be copied in your clipboard to paste anywhere.
-3. Check log file which can be obtained from:

-- Windows: `%USERPROFILE%\.vscode\extensions\espressif.esp-idf-extension-VERSION\esp_idf_vsc_ext.log`
-- Linux & MacOSX: `$HOME/.vscode/extensions/espressif.esp-idf-extension-VERSION/esp_idf_vsc_ext.log`

-4. In Visual Studio Code, select menu "Help" -> Toggle Developer Tools and copy any error in the Console tab related to this extension.

-If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.

-If the user can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).